alpacahq/alpaca-trade-api-python/README.md

 The free plan is using the `iex` stream, while the paid subscription is using the `sip` stream.

-You could subscribe to bars, trades or quotes and trade updates as well.
+You can subscribe to bars, trades, quotes, and trade updates for your account as well.
-Under the example folder you could find different code [samples](https://github.com/alpacahq/alpaca-trade-api-python/tree/master/examples/websockets) to achieve different goals.
+Under the example folder you can find different [code samples](https://github.com/alpacahq/alpaca-trade-api-python/tree/master/examples/websockets) to achieve different goals.

 Here in this basic example, We use the Stream class under `alpaca_trade_api.stream` for API V2 to subscribe to trade